-Cheese Sauce I - Mix all the cheeses together in bowl.
+Cheese Mix II - Mix all the cheeses together in bowl.

-Then layer the noodles, cheese sauce, red sauce, and repeat until ingredients are used up.
+Then layer the noodles, then cheese mix, then red sauce, and repeat until ingredients are used up.
 NOTE: the layers don't need to be completely covered, it will all melt and blend together in the oven, promise, DOLLOPS WORK GREAT!!)